sinch/docs/docs/conversation/conversation-channel-support/conversation-instagram.md

 Please note that for the sake of brevity the JSON snippets do not include the **recipient** and **app_id** which are both required when sending a message.

-If you want to send messages outside the standard 24h response window you can do that by adding Instagram channel specific properties in your message request.
+If you want to send messages outside the standard 24 hours response window you can do that by adding Instagram channel specific properties in your message request.

 For more info check out [**Channel Specific Properties**](doc:conversation-channel-properties).